Onxx-datas/GoogleMapsScraper/README.md

 - Give a name to your project
 - Enable API to your new created proeject
 - Go to credentials and copy your API key
-- Paste API key to code's
+- Paste API key to code's 6th line

+ ⚙️Adjust scraping settings